MarvinLavechin/daem/examples/transfer/overview.md

-## Domain adaptation using CycleGAN and its application to microscopy imaging
+## Domain adaptation using CycleGAN

 In this file, we give a short overview of the entire pipeline.